XashutoshX/Assignment-Test/README.md

 # Assignment

 For Task 1 i have used jupyter notebook.
+**Note : Only enter the data from console.
+Rest the automation will do things.
+No need to manually add data while script is running.**
 Installation steps:
 * Go to this site and follow the steps to install anaconda on your windows. (https://docs.anaconda.com/anaconda/install/windows/)
 * Once you have installed it open jupyter notebook.